#TheGreatMerge: Bitcoin Mining Merging With the Energy Industry

 The World Bank is on a global initiative to reduce gas flaring to zero by 2030.
 According to the report on gas flaring, oil production fields worldwide burn about 140 billion cubic meters of natural gas annually.
 The tradition releases over 300 million tons of Carbon IV Oxide into the atmosphere.

 In 2020, the World Bank estimated that about 5.3 trillion cubic feet of natural gas were flared annually, equivalent to 25% of US energy consumption.
-Up to date, gas flaring and venting is a normal practice where local markets and gas transportation infrastructure are unavailable.
-At the moment, Russia, Nigeria, the USA, and the Middle East are the leading gas-flaring countries.
+To date, gas flaring and venting is a normal practice where local markets and gas transportation infrastructure are unavailable.
+At the moment, Russia, Nigeria, the US, and the Middle East are the leading gas-flaring countries.

 When energy investors produce oil in the fields, the associated gas leaves the reservoir along with the oil.
 A considerable proportion of the gas is captured using oil companies and government facilities, but some of it gets flared due to economic, regulatory, and technical constraints.